 Somewhere between 80-100 inflammatory conditions are currently thought to be autoimmune in origin, and the ultimate numbers will probably be even higher.
 The most common are celiac disease (affecting the small bowel) and Hashimoto’s disease, affecting the thyroid.
-Other well-known examples of autoimmune illness are lupus, multiple sclerosis, asthma, inflammatory bowel disease, psoriasis, arthritis (Rheumatoid or osteoarthritis), scleroderma, type 1 diabetes, and more; likely autoimmune diseases include ALS (amyotrophic lateral sclerosis or Lou Gehrig’s Disease), fibromyalgia, vitelligo, and possibly chronic fatigue syndrome.
+Other well-known examples of autoimmune illness are lupus, multiple sclerosis, asthma, inflammatory bowel disease, psoriasis, arthritis (Rheumatoid or osteoarthritis), scleroderma, type 1 diabetes, and more; likely autoimmune diseases include ALS (amyotrophic lateral sclerosis or Lou Gehrig’s Disease), fibromyalgia, vitelligo, and possibly chronic fatigue syndrome and diverticulitis.
 Having one autoimmune disease greatly raises your risk of a second, and while there is clearly a genetic component to autoimmune disease, family history does not fully explain its increased incidence over the last 50 years.

 You will not find a specialist in autoimmune disease if you look in the phone book.
 Even a very sophisticated medical textbook (such as Alan Gaby’s Nutritional Medicine) groups illnesses according to the organs affected, rather than considering autoimmune disease as a category onto itself.
-(A current and very complete book on the topic is The Paleo Approach by Sarah Ballantyne, including a full description of the current science on autoimmune disease as well as a comprehensive set of recommendations for self-healing.
-Additionally, watch for an upcoming book by the insightful health expert, Nora Gedgaudas, who spoke on the topic at the PaleFX conference in 2014.)
-Although many people do see the commonality in these diseases, it is not yet a recognized disease category, which interferes with research and progress in understanding the disease mechanisms.
+(A current and very complete book on the topic is The Paleo Approach by Sarah Ballantyne, including a full description of the current science on autoimmune disease as well as a comprehensive set of recommendations for self-healing.)
+Although these are all separately named diseases, they share a commonality of disease mechanism.